laissez-faire-btc/safe-redaction/BIP.md

 **How does Safe Redaction improve things?**

-This BIP provides a means to redact objectionable content, with minimal impact, in line with the following design goals:
+This BIP provides a means to remove objectionable content from a node, with minimal impact, in line with the following design goals:

 * optional - each node gets to decide what to redact, if anything
 * safe - provably no harm is done to those not choosing to use it, and any cost or risk to those using it is well understood, minimal, and mitigated